Trauma Therapist in Portland, OR

 Healing is possible, and you don’t have to do it alone.
 The first step toward healing is reaching out for support.
 If you’re looking for Trauma Therapy in Portland, Oregon, I invite you to contact me to schedule a 15-minute phone consultation.

-Trauma Therapy for New Moms in Portland, OR - Areas of Support
+Trauma Therapy in Portland, OR

 • Sexual Assault